AllanccWang/AI_Co-creation_Solo-Leveling-Era/Quest-10_Modeling_Molecular-Scale_Double-Slit_Interference_via_Quantum_Simulations/README.md

 The coupling simulates internal degrees of freedom or environmental entanglement, which can lead to decoherence and loss of interference visibility.

 # Quests
-*Phase 1 — Single-Qubit Interference and Noise:*
+*Phase 1 — Single-Qubit Interference and Noise*

 The circuit consists of:
 * A Hadamard gate to create a superposition (analogous to splitting through two slits).
 * A phase shift gate to mimic relative path difference between the slits.